2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/45thabsurdist/status/1285872314601463808

-### Federal officers shove protestors, chase journalists | July 22nd
+### Federal officers shove protesters, chase journalists | July 22nd

 Footage shows federal officers emerging from the Justice Center.
-A handful of protestors stand at the edge of the sidewalk with their hands up.
+A handful of protesters stand at the edge of the sidewalk with their hands up.
 An officer shoves them into the street.
 The officer then brandishes his baton and chases nearby journalists, who flee.

 tags: abuse-of-power, threaten, shove, protester, journalist